woletee/Reinforcement-Learning-Sutton-and-Barto-/Chapter 3-Finte Markov Decision Processes.md

 - There are basically two main steps in this method.
 - Policy evaluation: creates the value of being in each state under current policy.
 - Policy improvement: update the policy by choosing actions in each state that maximize the expected utility based on the current value functions.
+- Process:

+              1) starts with a random policy

+              2) Evaluate the policy

+              3) Improve the policy

+              4) Repeat the evaluation